konstantinvlasenko/jsHub/README.md

     }

-`jasmine-server` outputs the results in the [TAP](http://en.wikipedia.org/wiki/Test_Anything_Protocol) format, which looks like
+`jsHub` outputs the results in the [TAP](http://en.wikipedia.org/wiki/Test_Anything_Protocol) format, which looks like

     TAP version 13
-    ok 1 jasmine-server ( internet explorer:8 on Windows 2003 )
+    ok 1 jsHub ( internet explorer:8 on Windows 2003 )
-    ok 2 jasmine-server ( internet explorer:9 on Windows 2008 )
+    ok 2 jsHub ( internet explorer:9 on Windows 2008 )
-    ok 3 jasmine-server ( internet explorer:10 on Windows 2012 )
+    ok 3 jsHub ( internet explorer:10 on Windows 2012 )

     1..3
     # tests 3